MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties/forge.md

 ## Forge 1.17.1 and later
 Please note that forge for Minecraft 1.17.1 will be used in the examples.
 If you named the server directory `forge-1.17.1` in the first step with the `mkdir` command, the installer should install a bash script to `/opt/mscs/server/forge-1.17.1` and a bunch of library files in `/opt/mscs/server/forge-1.17.1/libraries/`.

+There's an automatic and a manual way to apply the fixes needed for these versions.

 ### Automatic

-In the `/opt/mscs/server/forge-1.17.1` directory, execute these commands:
+**In the `/opt/mscs/server/forge-1.17.1` directory**, execute these commands:

 ```bash
 sed -i "\|@[^\"]|s|@|@$(pwd)/|" run.sh